mars-sim/mars-sim/README.md

 ### Prerequisites

+As of r5217 and afterward,
+* Requires JRE 12 for running mars-sim
+* Requires JDK 12 (or openjdk 12) for compiling binary

+As of r4945,
+* Requires JRE 11 for running mars-sim
+* Requires JDK 11 (or openjdk 11) for compiling binary

 Before r4945,
-* Require Java 8 (u77 or above) for binaries compiled under Java 8
+* Require JDK 8 (u77 or above) for compiling Java 8 compatible binary
-* Require Java 9/10 for binaries compiled under Java 9

-As of r4945 and afterward
-* Requires JRE 11 for running mars-sim
-* Requires openjdk 11 or JDK 11 for compiling binary
+* Require JDK 9/10 for for compiling Java 9/10 compatible binary

 ```
 Note 1 : Beginning Java 11, the JRE/JDK is decoupled from the graphic JavaFX API.
 For the JavaFX edition of mars-sim, make sure you also download and configure
 OpenJFK 11 SEPARATELY.
 See ticket #156 to read the discussions on how to set up
-mars-sim to run it under Java 11.
+mars-sim to run it under Java 11 for JavaFX UI.
 ```

 #### For linux